 QuickBase can automatically notify one or all of your users when information in a record has changed.
 Or, if you'd prefer, the message could go out when a record's been added or deleted—or all of the above.
-Record change notifications are emails that QuickBase sends out when a trigger you specify has been met.
+Record change notifications are emails that QuickBase sends out when the conditions you specify have been met.
 The missive can include a custom message from you or just the generic explanation composed by QuickBase.
 The notification can even feature a copy of the record itself.
 When creating a record change notification, you tell QuickBase the conditions under which the program should send the notification and who should receive it.

 Application Managers can create notifications for any and all users of the application.
 Application Users can create record change notifications for themselves.
 Application managers can edit, delete, or deactivate any notification that has been created, including those created by users of their application.
+WHAT?
 Users on small business plans (who haven't been granted administrative rights) cannot create notifications, however.

 Notifications can help you keep track of what's happening in your application.
 For instance, a very controlling application manager may want QuickBase to notify him whenever a record has been changed in any way, or added or deleted.
 Another manager may just want help delegating work, so asks QuickBase to notify a user only when that user appears in a task's Assigned to field.

 Notifications also let you apply very specific conditions to check for before sending the email and also target only appropriate individuals for receipt.
 For example, imagine that your QuickBase application tracks deliveries for your company.
 When a delivery's status changes to "Ready for shipment" you want QuickBase to automatically send a notification to the person listed in the "Driver" field.
 No problem.
 QuickBase can automate communication based on what data a record contains.